JoshuaKGoldberg/jquery-2-typescript-async-await-adapter/README.md

 ## Usage

 This only works in the browser with jQuery 2 and TypeScript >= 2.1 set to output ES3 or ES5 JavaScript.
-Include `lib/index.js` so that it's run before any code uses the `await` keyword.
+Include `lib/index.js` so that it's run before any code using the `await` keyword.

 ## Technical Details